rangsimanketkaew/hackzurich2022-emotion/README.md

 # hackzurich2022-emotion

-Emotion detection using ML for HackZurich 2022 project
+ML algorithm for emotion detection for HackZurich 2022 project